 SC administration of Remodulin

 With SC administration, Remodulin is delivered continuously using a very thin, short, flexible tube called a cannula.
 This tube is not much thicker than a thread and is inserted just beneath the skin.
-No surgery is necessary for SC administration and you may even be able to start treatment in your home.
+No surgery is necessary for SC administration.

 The Remunity® Pump for Remodulin was specifically designed with you in mind.
 Available through United Therapeutics, Remunity provides a smaller, more discreet option for SC delivery.
 Learn more here.